 There are also scenic flight options by helicopter or seaplane over the area, offering unique sights such as the stunning and famous Heart Reef, naturally shaped as a heart.

-The Southern Region is less action-packed but offers quieter, relaxed nature-focused escapes for families, particularly those looking for a weekend or short-stay trips from Brisbane.
+The Southern Region is less action-packed but offers quieter, relaxed nature-focused escapes for families, particularly those looking for weekend or short-stay trips from Brisbane.

 Main islands Lady Elliot and Lady Musgrave can also be less crowded, ensuring less stress when the kids are around.